 There are many more tips where these came from.
 In fact, we had to write two separate guides to discuss them all:

 How to create a survey using the best survey tools

 - Google Forms.
 Part of the popular Google set of office tools, Google Forms pairs organically with its sister products.
 Form creation is easy, as is keeping track of survey responses.
 However, Google Forms has a traditional survey design that doesn’t allow for much customization.
 Check out our guide on how to create a Google Survey.

 - Facebook.
 Facebook’s poll feature is incredibly simple to use but limits you to two questions.
 See how to create a survey on Facebook.

 - Word.
 While not the most modern survey tool, Word still has its uses.
 Most people already have this word processing program installed on their computer, making it readily accessible.
 If you want a simple tool to create a quick survey for printing and distributing in person, this could work.
-Check out our blog for step-by-step instructions about how to create a survey in Word.
+Check out our blog for step-by-step instructions about creating a survey in Word.